Your Quick Guide to Becoming a Licensed Contractor in New Jersey

 #4 Get a NJ Contractor License Bond

 Wondering how to calculate your surety bond cost?
 Similarly to your insurance, contractor license bond costs are paid in annual premiums.
-The price will be determined largely by your personal credit score, though other factors are also considered, such as time in industry, professional experience and financial statеments.
+The price will be determined largely by your personal credit score, though other factors are also considered, such as time in the industry, professional experience and financial statеments.

 #5 Finalize your application